deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 ## Overview

-Seahorse Standalone allows you to install and run Seahorse on your local computer or set it up in a server mode (for details see [Server Mode](../reference/server_mode.html) section).
+You can install and run Seahorse on your local computer or set it up in a server mode (for details see [Server Mode](../reference/server_mode.html) section).

-Seahorse Standalone:
+Seahorse

-* is distributed as a virtualized environment that you can quickly set up and get started;
 * works with self-contained local Spark;
 * can connect to any external Spark cluster (YARN, Mesos or Spark Standalone);
 * works on multiple platforms, including